odsti/datasets/boston_housing/README.md

 these match the names in the original Belsley listing, and the data here.
 The recorded census tracts of 2011, 2021, 2022 are [still correct](http://www2.census.gov/geo/maps/dc10map/tract/st25_ma/c25009_essex/DC10CT_C25009_003.pdf) for Nahant and Swampscott.

+The census and dataset values are not uncorrelated.
+The lowest two `black_index` values are for census tract 919 and 812.
+Respective 1970 census "Percent Negro", calculated and recorded values are 64.8, 58.0; 0.324, 2.500;
+0.32, 2.52.

-It seems that the data in the original Belsley *et al* table and stored in the data frame here, do not correspond to the values in the 1970 census.
+It seems that the data in the original Belsley *et al* table and stored in the data frame here, do not exactly correspond to the values in the 1970 census.